vishalpandeynits/Blog/README.md

   c.content.
 3.Search blog by authorname,blog title,blog content.
 4.Update and delete your own blog.
-5. <span style="color:green;>The best thing about this blog is tha a Rich text editor is integrated</span>
+5.The best thing about this blog is tha a Rich text editor is integrated

 Features to be added--

 1.like a blog and store it in your liked blogs